This document introduces best practices for managing users,

 Here it is assumed that AD/Exchange/Windows are used, simply because

-these are by far the most common systems for directory, e-mail and
+these are common systems for directory, e-mail and

 filesystem services.
-Alternate products, such as Lotus Notes, should
+Alternate products, such as Google Apps, are

 Initially, an IAM system can invite human system administrators to